TTTAttributedLabel/TTTAttributedLabel/README.md

 **A drop-in replacement for `UILabel` that supports attributes, data detectors, links, and more**

-`TTTAttributedLabel` is a drop-in replacement for `UILabel`, which provides a simple way to performantly render [attributed strings](http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/Reference/Reference.html).
+`TTTAttributedLabel` is a drop-in replacement for `UILabel` providing a simple way to performantly render [attributed strings](http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/Reference/Reference.html).
 As a bonus, it also supports link embedding, both automatically with `NSTextCheckingTypes` and manually by specifying a range for a URL, address, phone number, event, or transit information.

-Even though `NSAttributedString` support was added for UILabel in iOS 6, `TTTAttributedLabel` has several unique features:
+Even though `UILabel` received support for `NSAttributedString` in iOS 6, `TTTAttributedLabel` has several unique features:

 - Compatibility with iOS >= 4.3
 - Automatic data detection
 - Manual link embedding
 - Label style inheritance for attributed strings
+- Custom styling for links within the label
+- Long-press gestures in addition to tap gestures for links

 It also includes advanced paragraph style properties: